nicholas-st-parker/crystal_reports_python_api/README.md

+Minor updates to project since Rainforestnet hasn't updated the project in a few years.

 # Crystal Reports Ninja
 This is a complete rewritten based on [Crystal-Reports-Exporter](https://github.com/rainforestnet/Crystal-Reports-Exporter#crystal-reports-exporter) in order to enhance code readability and maintainability.